rust-lang/rust/text/0000-closure-to-fn-coercion.md

 }
 ```

-This drawback is probably outweighed by convenience, simplicity, and the potential for optimization
+This aspect is probably outweighed by convenience, simplicity, and the potential for optimization
-that comes with the proposed changes, however.
+that comes with the proposed changes.

 # Alternatives
 [alternatives]: #alternatives

-## Anonymous function syntax
+## Function literal syntax

 With this alternative, Rust users would be able to directly bind a function
 to a variable, without needing to give the function a name.